deb06/typst-templates/cornell_note.typ

       ],
       [
       #notes
-      #v(420pt) // FIXME: this feels jank
       ],
     )

     #table(
       stroke: 0.5pt,
       columns: (1fr),
-      //rows: (20pt, 140pt), //If you create a section longer than the box, it breaks
       fill: (_, row) =>
       if row == 0 { col_header }
       else if row == 1 { col_bg },